F-1 Virtual Start

 You do not have to have the Form I-20 to register for classes and begin your academic program.
 You will need your Form I-20 to apply for the F-1 visa and enter the United States.
 The ISSO recommends applying for your Form I-20 early, to allow ample time to complete the rest of the immigration processes.

 Yes.
-If you will not be joining us on campus in fall 2020, you will need an I-20 with an updated start date.
+If you will not be joining us on campus in the current semester, you will need an I-20 with an updated start date.
 The “program start date” on your I-20 is the date you plan to begin your F-1 status, inside the United States.
 It is not the same as the date you began your classes.
 Please fill out the “F-1 Visa Update” eForm in your iComet application.

 What is the deadline to submit financial documents to get my I-20?